 You must create content to be successful in social selling.
-You have to put your expertise on display and show your prospects how your solution will help them solve a very specific problem.
-As a result, you should be publishing high-quality content that covers that problem or tangentially related subjects on a regular basis.
+You have to put your expertise on display and show your prospects how your solution will help them solve a particular problem.
+As a result, you should be publishing high-quality content that covers that problem or tangentially related subjects regularly.

-Now, keep in mind that “content” can refer to all types of content.
-Off-site articles, posts published through the LinkedIn platform, videos, infographics, surveys, social media updates — the medium that you deliver it through it less important than the information that you are delivering.
+Now, keep in mind that "content" can refer to all types of content.
+Off-site articles, posts published through the LinkedIn platform, videos, infographics, surveys, social media updates - the medium that you deliver your content through are less critical than the information you are providing.
 Just focus on delivering it as effectively as you possibly can.

 Tip #4) Comment on Content That People Share